ARM64¶

 Software Considerations¶

 Since ARM64 is a different architecture, x86_64 binaries and containers are incompatible.
-Additionally, OSPool's container synchronization is not yet ARM64-compatible.
 Therefore, the options for software on ARM64 resources are limited to the following:

 -